entur/tlv-pull-parser/README.md

 where each call to `parseTagLengthValuePayload` returns a child `LenientTlvPullParser` which works on the same buffer, but with different offsets.
 Consuming all child parser contents before accessing the parent parser is not necessary.

+# Release
+Release version is determined from the latest release tag.
+Add `[major|minor|patch]` to the commit message to control version increment.